CarsonRoscoe/NestJs-Playground/README.md

 If app.module.ts set "autoLoadEntities: true", it does NOT need to import each entity.
 Only the submodule needs to import

 If app.module.ts set "synchronize: true", your DB does NOT need to be setup.
 Postgres tables will be instantiated or updated based on the Entities descriptions.
 This is a development only feature

+Using ExceptionFilters, we can enhance our error handling to catch type Error 500's or raw strings to have better error handling

+Using guards we can create a private API key for non-public entrypoints.
+We can create a custom property @Public to attach to public Controller methods, to bypass this key requirement.
+This is similar to how Ryan did the guard for Jwt tokens, but something we could expand for private calls such as eth-contract task deployments or a more expansive IYK only dashboard